Madeindreams/erclib/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/Madeindreams/erclib.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Madeindreams/erclib/alerts/)

 ERC library for blockchain Development

+The svg files of all assets contained in this library can be found on IPFS

+QmdUn2HLafKVbojmjdUM3CKEJYT7nL4Wm4wAwRCf9Zsuhi

 In development.
-More Networks and features are coming
+More networks, asset's and features are coming...

 ## Install and import